Should You Hire an Agent Who Is a Seniors Real Estate Specialist (SRES)?

 Benefits of hiring an SRES-certified agent

 Hiring a quality real estate agent to help you with any transaction is very important.
-But for seniors that have specific needs and life circumstances, having an SRES-certified agent is even more important.
+But for seniors who have specific needs and life circumstances, having an SRES-certified agent is even more important.

 “There are so many things that could go wrong in a transaction normally, and you add the element of things like downsizing, estate planning, and probate, etc,” says Dana Browning, a top-selling real estate agent in Nampa, Idaho, whose team works frequently with seniors.
 “It’s important to have someone who knows the ins and outs of the process and has connections with other experts.”